 Related Post: No 401(k)?
 How to Save for Retirement

 In addition, a solo 401(k), a SIMPLE IRA, and a SEP IRA are popular retirement plans for self-employed or small business owners.

 If you still have extra money after contributing to the retirement plan above, consider investing in stocks.

 The stock market can be volatile at times but delivered higher returns than any other investment.
 You don’t have to officially become an “investor” to invest in the stock market.
 In fact, anyone can buy stocks if they have a brokerage account.
 I use a Fidelity brokerage account because it is beginner-friendly.
 Some stocks pay dividends which can be your passive income!
 If you don’t know which stocks you would like to buy, visit my article “Investment Strategy for Lazy People” and learn about ETFs.

 I know, it sounds meh to someone.

 Some people think being frugal means living stingy, but it’s wrong.
-Frugal means spend money wisely on the things that matter to you most.
+Frugal means spending money wisely on the things that matter to you most.
 The ultimate goal with frugality is to simplify your life to make less financial stress and achieve financial freedom faster.
 Spend less than you earn.
 Spend money on the quality of your life instead of impressing others.
 Here are some tips for frugal living.